Great Eastern Pingo Trail

 Great Eastern Pingo Trail is 9.2 km long footpath along a disused railway line north of Thetford in Norfolk.
 It is a 4.2 ha Local Nature Reserve, and it crosses three Sites of Special Scientific Interest, Thompson Water, Carr and Common, Breckland Forest and Cranberry Rough, Hockham.
 It also crosses Thompson Common, which is a nature reserve managed by the Norfolk Wildlife Trust and is a Nature Conservation Review site, Grade I. It further crosses Norfolk Valley Fens Special Area of Conservation and Breckland Special Protection Area.

-This site has around 300 pingos, shallow pools formed when ice melted at the end of the last ice age.
+This site has around 300 shallow pools which formed when the ice within pingos melted at the end of the last ice age.
 There is a mosaic of habitats with a large lake, Thompson Water, at the western end.